-As of December 31, 2015 and 2014, the Bank had 8,161 and 8,405 employees, respectively.
+As of December 31, 2015 and 2014, the Bank and its subsidiaries (the "Company") had 8,195 and 8,437 employees, respectively.

-The operating units of the Bank maintain their accounts in their respective functional currencies.
-The financial statements are presented in New Taiwan dollars.
+The operating units of the Company maintain their accounts in their respective functional currencies.
+The consolidated financial statements are presented in New Taiwan dollars.

-2. APPROVAL OF FINANCIAL STATEMENTS
+2. APPROVAL OF CONSOLIDATED FINANCIAL STATEMENTS

-The parent company only financial statements were approved by the Bank's board of directors on February 22, 2016.
+The consolidated financial statements were approved by the Bank's board of directors on February 22, 2016.